richardlasmith/configure-ad/README.md

 <img src="https://i.imgur.com/OodVW11.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Install Active Directory on DC-1.
-Go to Add roles and features/ Active Directory Domain Services, once installation is completed, on the top right, click the yellow caution flag and promtion to doamin controller, add a new forest (Name domain) mydomain.com, create password.
+Go to Add roles and features/ Active Directory Domain Services.
+Once installation is completed, click the yellow caution flag and promotion to the domain controller on the top right, add a new forest (Name domain) mydomain.com, and create a password.
 </p>
 <br />